-With the increasing use of mobile devices, it’s important to ensure that websites are optimized for different screen sizes.
-A front-end developer should have a solid understanding of responsive design principles and be able to create layout that adapts to different screen sizes while in the process of mobile and web app development.
-This includes understanding of concepts such as fluid grids, flexible images, and media queries.
+The use of mobile devices are touching heights.
+Hence, it is important to make sure that your websites are optimized to work on multiple screen sizes.
+A front-end developer should have a solid understanding of responsive design principles and be able to create a layout that adapts to different screen sizes while in the process of mobile and web app development.
+This includes an understanding of concepts such as fluid grids, flexible images, and media queries.

 10. Cross-browser compatibility

-Cross-platform development refers to the ability of a website or web application to function correctly and consistently across different web browsers or platforms.
-This includes ensuring that the layout and functionality is the same across different browsers, and that any browser-specific issues are identified and addressed.
-Developers need to be aware of browser-specific quirks and limitations, and test their code on multiple browsers to ensure compatibility.
+Cross-platform development, it’s nothing but the ability of a web application or website to function properly without any interruption across different platforms and web browsers.
+This includes ensuring that the layout and functionality are the same across different browsers and that any browser-specific issues are identified and addressed.

 11. Webpack and Babel